 the best investment to achieve these results is expert teachers

-The arrival of Reading Recovery in Sarasota County was the vision of Gulf Coast donors Keith and Linda Monda, who have helped fund national implementation of the program through the Ohio State University.
-The Mondas partnered with Gulf Coast and the Charles and Margery Barancik Foundation to enable the school district to initiate the program at three Title 1 elementary schools in 2015—Atwater and Cranberry in North Port, and Tuttle in Sarasota.
+The arrival of Reading Recovery in Sarasota County was the vision of Keith D. Monda, who helped fund national implementation of the program through the Ohio State University.
+The partnership with Gulf Coast and Charles and Margery Barancik Foundation enabled the school district to initiate the program at three Title 1 elementary schools in 2015—Atwater and Cranberry in North Port, and Tuttle in Sarasota.
 During the pilot year, 85% of participating students reached average grade levels following the full complement of lessons.

 Investing in Teachers